sekirio-rs/Kuro/README.md

-In this case, it refers to a basic coroutine library, which relies on C++ 20 coroutine syntax and Linux io_uring feature, aiming to build easy, flexible and high performance `asynchorous programming framework` in C++.
+In this case, it refers to a basic coroutine library, which relies on C++ 20 coroutine syntax and Linux io_uring feature, aiming to build easy, flexible and high-performance `asynchorous programming framework` in C++.

 ## Build